 If you want to live healthy, you should eat enough greens.
-There is a lot of chlorophyll in green vegetables, a substance that not only gives us oxygen.
+Green vegetables contain a lot of chlorophyll, a substance that not only gives us oxygen.

 Not everyone is a fan of green foods – but the rule still applies: the greener, the healthier!
 The darker and more intense the green shade of the fruit or vegetable, the more chlorophyll it contains.
 But what makes the so-called leaf green so healthy?